 Yet, make sure to find out the difference if any in the processing time between the documents sent to PO Box and the documents directly send to India.

-Eventually, the documents that you send to the PO Box are also send to India.
+Eventually, the documents that you send to the PO Box are also sent to India.
 So rather than delaying the process by 15-20 days, check with the bank and inquire about the processing time difference as well as the cost difference between sending the documents directly to India rather than PO Box.
 Follow the advice of the bank and work it out accordingly.

 Once you have sent the documents, you can get in touch with the bank representative and let him/her know that you’ve mailed the documents.
 The bank will then keep a track of your documents and inform you when they receive it and make the processing faster.

 That’s it.
 Follow these simple steps to open an NRE or NRO account in India.